AurelieGIRAUD/AurelieGIRAUD.github.io/linear_regression.md

 It describes the advertising experiment between Social Media Budget and Sales (in Thousands $ ) and hold 200 experiments.

 #### 📒 Repository
-The repository describes how to apply a Multiple Linear Regression Model using Scipy and how to perform regression diagnosis to tackle uncertainties: https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/Linear_Regression
+The repository is available on [GitHub](https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/Linear_Regression).
+It describes how to apply a Multiple Linear Regression Model using Scipy and how to perform regression diagnosis to tackle uncertainties.

 ## Context